Kerry Cash: Chicago Bears

 Late in the 1996 season, Cash was signed by the Bears after they put Keith Jennings on injured reserve with a broken right fibula.
 He played in their last three games that season, started the final two, and caught four passes for 42 yards.
 He became a free agent in February 1997, was re-signed by the Bears five weeks later and then released by the Bears at the end of April.

 Later life

 In 1999, Kerry and his brother Keith served as general managers of the Texas Terminators in the Indoor Professional Football League.

+In 2009 Cash was an assistant coach with the Austin Turfcats.

 Since 2012, Cash has worked as a precious metals specialist with the United States Gold Bureau in Austin, Texas.
 He has three sons.
 His eldest son, Isaiah – whose mother was captain and MVP of the Texas Longhorn Soccer Team in the 1990s – plays football for Virginia Tech after transferring from Sam Houston State University where he played football and ran track.
 In 2020 he won the gold medal in the long jump at the Southland Conference Indoor Track & Field Championships with a program record mark of 7.44 meters (24-5) and also set the program record in the long jump outdoors with a mark of 7.45 (24-5.5).